 Raising money for local children’s charities since 1997.

-2020 has presented us with the unique challenge of Coronavirus COVID-9, and for the safety of the riders and mashalls, we had to postpone this year’s Egg Run – It’ll be a shock to many not to have an Egg Run on Easter Sunday in Cornwall – but the impact will also be felt by our five charities.
+2020 presented us with the unique challenge of Coronavirus COVID-9, and for the safety of the riders and mashalls, we had to postpone the year’s Egg Run.
+It was shock to many not to have an Egg Run on Easter Sunday in Cornwall – but as the impact would also be felt by our five charities, we felt compelled to do something, and held the virtual ride instead.

-Over its 23 year history our Egg Run has delivered hundreds of chocolate Easter Eggs to care facilities and raised, in total, over £45,500 for local charities, and we don’t want to stop.
-Please donate now what you would’ve spent on Easter Eggs and raffle tickets so that we are able to provide support in an exceptional year as our charities respond to COVID-19.
+Over its 23 year history our Egg Run has delivered hundreds of chocolate Easter Eggs to care facilities and raised, in total, over £47,000 for local charities.

 The history of the Egg Run in Cornwall dates back to 1997, when a trio of bikers had the good idea of organising a ride on Easter Sunday, collecting donations to local children’s charities and taking chocolate eggs to them.
 The run proved popular, and became an annual event.
 In 2001 the Moorlanders took up the responsibility of holding the Egg Run.

-We’re proud of the £45,500 that the Egg Run has collected over the years, and that this year we’ve raised £5,400 to for our chosen charities – Action for Children, Children’s Hospice South West, and the ARB Learning Support Units at Camelford & Launceston primary school.
+We’re proud of the £47,000 that the Egg Run has collected over the years for our chosen charities – Action for Children, Children’s Hospice South West, and the ARB Learning Support Units at Camelford & Launceston primary school.

-Bikers donated chocolate eggs which have now been delivered to children in care across the Duchy.
-Once we’ve finish collecting all monies promised, we’ll be visiting the charities for cheque presentations.
+Bikers donated chocolate eggs which were delivered to children in care across the Duchy.

 Praised for being well organised and properly marshalled, the Egg Run left the Airfield at 11.10am for the annual spectacle through Camelford fore street.
 It then lead down to Wadebridge, over to Victoria for a fuel and comfort stop, before winding over the Moor and up to Bowden Derra Park.